 The grade for the test execution consists of the preparation, the protocol and the written or oral learning objective control for the respective test.
 The final grade for the entire laboratory results from the overall impression of the performance.
 Students who appear unprepared for the respective experiment are not allowed to take part in the experiment.
 The attempt must be repeated at another time.

-Each credit point corresponds to approximately 25-30 hours of work (of the student).
-This is based on the average student who achieves an average performance.
-The workload includes: Attendance study time laboratory: 45 h Test preparation, protocols, test preparation: 135 h A total of 180 h = 6 LP
+Attendance study time laboratory: 45 h Test preparation, protocols, test preparation: 135 h A total of 180 h = 6 LP

 Knowledge of microwave measurement technology and RF components and systems is helpful.